 ● High Chances of Relapse: Because of the long withdrawal phase and the intense symptoms, individuals may simply end up relapsing rather than quitting the drug.
 For them, abusing cocaine seems easier than waiting to get rid of the substance from their system.

 Cocaine affects both the mind and body, and people who use cocaine regularly may develop a tolerance, needing higher doses to achieve the same effect as before.
+Some cocaine users can still show clear signs of addiction even without daily use.

 Can I Conduct a Cocaine Detox on My Own?

 ● Dehydration and Malnutrition: Cocaine withdrawal can also bring loss of appetite, extreme vomiting, and other physical symptoms in many people.
-If not managed on time, this can cause an individual to experience dehydration or weakness.
+If not managed on time, this can cause an individual to experience dehydration or weakness

 ● Psychological Distress: People who are already under emotional distress or have frequent suicidal thoughts may suffer even more during the cocaine detox phase.
 Depression is also a common psychological withdrawal symptom.
 This is because they are already emotionally vulnerable, and for them, a slight cue can trigger a relapse or self-harming thoughts.